Main Street Community Church, Frodsham

 The skating rink was converted to an auxiliary military hospital during the First World War.
 Here is the interior in 1915.
 After the war it was used for social events.

 The war memorial was first completed in 1921.
-It is listed on the Channel 4 "Lost Generation" web site: the listing includes the inscription and 105 names of men who died in the service of their country in 1914-18 and in 1939-45.
+It is listed on the UK National Inventory of War Memorials, together with other war memorials in Frodsham.
+The memorial includes an inscription and 105 names of men who died in the service of their country in 1914–18 and a further 34 names of men who died in the 1939–45 war.

 More recently,in July 2006, Frodsham Hill Wood, about 26 acres of the hill, was purchased by The Woodland Trust.
 The purchase was funded by donations and grants.